testdouble/test_data/README.md

     1. Be sure there's nothing in your local `test_data` database that you added intentionally and forgot to dump, because it's about to be erased

-    2. Run `rake test_data:drop_database`
+    2. Run `rake test_data:reinitialize` drop and recreate the `test_data`

-    3. Run `rake test_data:load` to recreate the `test_data` database and load the latest SQL dumps into it
+       database and load the latest SQL dumps into it

-    4. Run any pending migrations with `RAILS_ENV=test_data bin/rake db:migrate`
+    3. Run any pending migrations with `RAILS_ENV=test_data bin/rake db:migrate`

-    5. If you need to create any additional data, start up the server (`RAILS_ENV=test_data bin/rails s`), just like in [Step 2](#step-2-create-some-test-data)
+    4. If you need to create any additional data, start up the server (`RAILS_ENV=test_data bin/rails s`), just like in [Step 2](#step-2-create-some-test-data)

-    6. Export your newly-updated `test_data` database with `rake test_data:dump`
+    5. Export your newly-updated `test_data` database with `rake test_data:dump`

-    7. Ensure your tests are passing and then commit the resulting SQL files
+    6. Ensure your tests are passing and then commit the resulting SQL files

-* If the local `test_data` database is already up-to-date with the current SQL dumps, follow steps **4 through 7** above
+* If the local `test_data` database is already up-to-date with the current SQL dumps, follow steps **3 through 6** above

 It's important to keep in mind that your test data SQL dumps are a shared, generated resource among your team (just like a `structure.sql` or `schema.rb`